BarbeRousseLibre/hermessenger/README.md

 2. The goal is to make impossible to overload your mailbox, or being blocked by your ESP's SMTP server for abusing it without knowing it (sending limit ratio was reached).
 To setup the sending rate from Hermessenger, you should look up what's your sending limits and imagine the following scenario:

 If someone manage to abuse this form by adding 10k mails into your mail pending queue, that won't block you in any way:
-If you set a call to ' send_mail_in_queue.php ' every 5 minutes, it means you won't send more than 60 ÷ 5 = 12 mails per hours, 12 × 24 = 288 mails per day.
+If you set a call to ' bin/send_mail_in_queue.php ' every 5 minutes, it means you won't send more than 60 ÷ 5 = 12 mails per hours, 12 × 24 = 288 mails per day.
 **Warning : This has to be doubled if you wants to allow your user to get a receipt / copy on their own mailbox, making it to 576 e-mails sends / day.**

 For a mail per minute, 60 minutes × 24 hours = 1440 mail's sending, doubled to 2880 per day with all request made to get a copy.